torvalds/linux/Documentation/core-api/dma-api-howto.rst

   transfer, unmapped right after it (unless you use dma_sync_* below) and for which hardware can optimize for sequential accesses.

-  Think of "streaming" as "asynchronous" or "outside the coherency domain".
+  Think of "streaming" as "asynchroanalus" or "outside the coherency domain".

   Good examples of what to use streaming mappings for are: